DavidDGamble/AnimalShelter.Solution/README.md

 ```
 dotnet watch run
 ```
- #### Launch the API
-  1) Navigate to TravelApi.Solution/TravelApi directory using the MacOS Terminal or Windows Powershell (e.g. `cd Desktop/TravelApi.Solution/TravelApi`).
-  2) Run the command `dotnet run` to have access to the API in Postman or browser.
+* _dotnet watch run will open the swagger ui where you can test the endpoints or you can alternatively use PostMan_
 ------------------------------

 ## API Documentation
-Explore the API endpoints in Postman or a browser.
-You will not be able to utilize authentication in a browser.

 ### Using Swagger Documentation
-To explore the Travel-Api with NSwag, launch the project using `dotnet run` with the Terminal or Powershell, and input the following URL into your browser: `http://localhost:5000/swagger`
+To explore the Animal Shelter Api with Swagger, launch the project using `dotnet watch run` with the Terminal or Powershell.

 ### Endpoints
 Base URL: `https://localhost:5000`